oguru/to-do-app/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) TS template.

+## App Requirements

+Please create a TODO List application, in React, which users can use to add, view and delete TODO items (called “TODOs”).
+Example TODOs in the list might be:

+- Wash the car

+- Mow the lawn

+- Do the washing-up

+When starting the application, the list should be empty.
+There should be a form for adding new TODOs, somewhere to view all TODOs, and a way to tick off (i.e. remove) TODOs.

+This project is intended to be a way for you to demonstrate your coding abilities, and your ability to create user interfaces.
+The code and the UI do not need to be complicated, and this should take under 3 hours.
+If you can, please use TypeScript.
+Similarly, if you can, use Redux to store the TODOs.

+If you want to, you can use Create React App to set up your application.
+For this project, we will be primarily looking at and discussing the React components that you create, rather than the configuration files (i.e. Webpack or similar).

 ## Available Scripts

 In the project directory, you can run: